Kohn, Kohn & Colapinto: IRS rulemaking

 The Taxpayer First Act also enhances the existing IRS whistleblower reward program by permitting full and open communication between the IRS Whistleblower Office and whistleblowers.

 National Whistleblower Center

 Stephen Kohn, Michael Kohn, and David Colapinto founded the National Whistleblower Center in 1988.
 The National Whistleblower Center is a nonprofit organization that provides legal services to whistleblowers, promotes awareness and education for whistleblowers, and engages in grassroots advocacy.

 Amicus curiae

 The firm has sought to expand whistleblower protections by filing numerous amicus curiae briefs on behalf of whistleblowers and whistleblower advocacy groups.
 The firm has filed amicus briefs in the Supreme Court on a host of issues, from the constitutionality of the False Claims Act to the scope of numerous anti-retaliation or reward laws.

 U.S. Senate and House of Representatives

 The firm has represented numerous clients at oversight investigations and hearings conducted by the U.S. Senate and House of Representatives.
-Working pro bono, our attorneys have also represented public interest organizations and whistleblowers at congressional policy and legislative hearings.
+Working pro bono, the firm's attorneys have also represented public interest organizations and whistleblowers at congressional policy and legislative hearings.